muatik/genderizer/README.md

 Genderizer
 ======================

-Genderizer is a language independent module which tries to detect gender by looking given first names and/or analyzing sample texts.
+Genderizer is a language independent module which tries to detect gender by looking at given first names and/or analyzing sample texts.

 ##Installation
 You can install this package using the following ```pip``` command: